Once tortured in Iranian jail, ex-Marine fights spy claims - WTMJ

 “In this case, the U.S. government should put up or shut up,” said Scott Gilbert, a lawyer hired to recover damages.
 “If the government believes they have a case, indict Amir.
 Try Amir.
 But you, the U.S. government, won’t do that because you can’t do that.
 You don’t have sufficient factual evidence to do that.”

-Records show an investigation was opened 10 years ago, and that Hekmati was interviewed by FBI agents after his release from Iran, and yet federal prosecutors have brought no case.
-Years after the FBI scrutiny had begun, Hekmati was awarded payment from the government fund — money he expected to receive until the Justice Department reversed course two years ago.
+FBI records show an investigation was opened 10 years ago and that Hekmati was interviewed by agents after his release from Iran.
+Yet prosecutors have brought no case.
+Years after the FBI scrutiny had begun, Hekmati was awarded payment from the fund — money he expected to receive until the fund’s special master revoked his eligibility in January 2020.

 Gilbert declined to make Hekmati available for an interview while the lawsuit seeking payment is pending.
 But in a lengthy internet post published Tuesday, Hekmati accused the FBI of having “abused its authority” and said the Justice Department had failed to respond to evidence he’d presented contradicting the allegations.